EOSIO/welcome/docs/04_protocol/03_network_peer_protocol.md

 ### 4.2.3.
 Go Away Message

 The go away message is sent to a peer before closing the connection.
 It is usually the result of an error that prevents the node from continuing the p2p protocol further.
-The go away message consists of the following fields **[schema:GoAwayMessage]**:
+The go away message consists of the following fields:

 Message Field | Description
 -|-